Rated Excellent Online

 Frequently Asked Questions

 Yes, many secured loan lenders will consider leasehold flats, but they apply specific criteria around lease length (usually 70+ years remaining at the end of the loan term), ground rent levels, service charge status and fire safety.
-Specialist lenders such as Together Money and Pepper Money are often more flexible than high-street banks, and a broker can identify which lenders are most suitable for your property.
+Specialist lenders such as Together Money, Pepper Money and Norton Home Loans are often more flexible than high-street banks, and a FCA-authorised broker can identify which lenders are most suitable for your property.
+Expect to provide your lease, recent service charge accounts and any EWS1 certificate alongside the standard application documents.